eyanoapp/opensigl/docs/en/stock-management/average-monthly-consumption.md

 on the distributions/exits to _patients_ or _services_.
 These are considered consumption of the depot and factor into the average monthly consumption.

-For warehouses, BHIMA considers transfers to other depots as consumption in addition to the exits to patients and services.
-By including transfers, BHIMA can estimate when to refill stock in warehouses when they otherwise would not be considered.
+For warehouses, OpenSIGL considers transfers to other depots as consumption in addition to the exits to patients and services.
+By including transfers, OpenSIGL can estimate when to refill stock in warehouses when they otherwise would not be considered.

-BHIMA offers two choices of algorithm that differ slighty:
+OpenSIGL offers two choices of algorithm that differ slighty:

   1. **Default Algorithm** - The average monthly consumption is obtained by dividing the quantity consumed during the period by the number of days with